wp-plugins/advanced-iframe/readme.txt

 = 6.3.2 =
 - Fix: Show one element on the local domain was fixed.
+- Fix: Measuring of width does now check if it is > as some full responsive sites do return such a value that is not valid.

 = 6.3.1 =
 - New: index.htm files where added to all directories to prevent directory listings if you server does allow this.